Can you get punitive damages in Kansas? The simple answer is yes. However, it is a complicated path.

 In the case of Smith v.
 Printup, 254 Kan.
 315 the Kansas Supreme Court analyzed K.S.A.
 60-3701 (d) ruling that ratification and authorization are broad enough to an encompass evidence that the corporate defendants knew or should have known about employee misconduct and evidence of corporate policies, procedures, or managerial behavior that a jury reasonably could infer implicitly authorized or ratified the questioned bad conduct is relevant to the issue of authorization and/or ratification.
 Ratification may be accomplished before or during the employee’s questioned conduct and may be based on an express grant of authority or on a course of conduct indicating that the employee was empowered or given the right or authority to engage in the questioned conduct.
 (See also, PIK 4th 107.09.)

-One of the more important holdings of the Kansas Supreme Court was the holding that evidence of remedial conduct can be relevant pursuant to K.S.A.
+One of the more important holdings of the Kansas Supreme Court stated that evidence of remedial conduct can be relevant pursuant to K.S.A.
 60-3701(b)(5) as it relates to the attitude and conduct of the defendant upon discovery of any misconduct by the employee or other drivers.
 The amount of time that elapses between the accident and the time the corrective measure goes into effect relates more to the weight of the evidence and the Kansas Supreme Court held in this particular case that the trial court had not erred in allowing in evidence of subsequent remedial conduct.